mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

 {:tip: .tip}

 # Guide 3: Monitoring your device data
-Now that you have connected one or more devices and started making good use of the device data, it is time to start monitoring a collection of devices and the real-time data they are sending.
+With one or more devices connected it is time to start monitoring device data in real time.
 {:shortdesc}

 ## Overview and goal